-[BS] A108.5 Existing tension anchors.
-The resistance values of the existing anchors shall be the average of the tension tests of existing anchors having the same wall thickness and joist orientation.
+[BS] A108.5 Wall tension anchors.
+The tension strength of wall anchors shall be the average of the tension test values for anchors having the same wall thickness and framing orientation.

 [BS] A108.6 Foundations.
-For existing foundations, new total dead loads may be increased over the existing dead load by 25 percent.
+For existing foundations, new total dead loads are permitted to be increased over the existing dead load by 25 percent.
 New total dead load plus live load plus seismic forces may be increased over the existing dead load plus live load by 50 percent.
 Higher values may be justified only in conjunction with a geotechnical investigation.